kids-first/kf-cbioportal-etl/docs/WHOLE_STUDY_IMPORT.md

   + To load into prod, make a PR.
 On merge, load to prod will kick off
   + aws `stateMachinePedcbioImportservice` Step function service is used to view and manage running jobs
   + To repeat a load, click on the ▶️ icon in the git repo to select the job you want to re-run
-  + *Note*, if your branch importStudies.txt is the same as main, you may have tot rigger it yourself.
+  + *Note*, if your branch importStudies.txt is the same as main, you may have to trigger it yourself.
 To do so, go to [actions](https://github.com/d3b-center/aws-infra-pedcbioportal-import/actions), on the left panel choose which action you want, then from the drop down in the right panel, pick which branch you want that action to run on

 ### Congratulations, you did it!